ComicSans/ComicSans.netlify/_i18n/en/_posts/2019-01-12-making-a-jekyll-site-multilanguage.md

 ```
 {% endraw %}

-I also changed the header and tagline:
+I also changed the site's tagline like this:

 {% raw %}
 ```html